Forensic Accounting Expert Witness Services for Litigants and Attorneys

 What to Gather Before a Forensic Accounting Expert Engagement Begins

-• Work product expected — clarify whether counsel needs a written expert report, a consulting-only opinion, deposition support, trial testimony, or a combination
+- Work product expected — clarify whether the matter needs a consulting opinion, written report, rebuttal analysis, testimony, presentation support, or a combination

 Forensic Accounting Expert Witness FAQ